|1982 Copa Libertadores|

 Bengoechea started his career at the Oriental Atlético Club of Rivera.
 He later played for Montevideo Wanderers, Sevilla FC of Spain, Gimnasia y Esgrima La Plata of Argentina and C.A.
 Peñarol.
 He helped Penarol conquer the second quinquennium of gold (five consecutive league titles).
 He is considered one of the greatest players in the history of Peñarol.
 Capped 43 times.
 He won two Copa America(1987 and 1995), and went to Italia 1990.

-He was one of the greatest footballers before the Uruguayan win at the 1930 FIFA World Cup.
-He played in the first South American Championship held in Argentina, where Uruguay became the first champions of the tournament.
-On 2 July of that tournament against Chile, where Uruguay would go on to win 4-0, Gradin and team mate Juan Delgado became the first black players in history to be fielded in an international tournament.
-Gradin was also part of the Uruguayan winning team of the 1917 South American Championship.
+Isabelino Gradin was one of the greatest footballers before the 1930 World Cup.
+He won the South American Championship in 1916 and 1917 with Uruguay.
+Gradin and team mate Juan Delgado became the first black players in history to be fielded in an international tournament.
 He was also a four-time South American athletics champion in the 400 and 200 metres sprint.
-He played 212 games for Penarol, scoring 101 goals.
-He also played for Olimpia.

 FW: Óscar Míguez (Uruguay)

-He was part of the Uruguay team in the 1950 and 1954 World Cups, where he played as a striker, and is Uruguay's all-time record World Cup goalscorer with eight goals.
-Omar Miguez scored five times for his country on the way to a World Cup winners medal in 1950.
-He played club football for C.A.
-Peñarol Montevideo, and finished his career with Sporting Cristal.
+Óscar Míguez was part of the Uruguay team in the 1950 and 1954 World Cups.
+He scored five times for his country on the way to a World Cup winners medal in 1950.
+He is Uruguay's all-time record World Cup goalscorer with eight goals.
+He played club football for Peñarol and Sporting Cristal.

 ST: Fernando Morena (Uruguay)

-Morena is the all-time top goal scorer in the history of Penarol and the Uruguayan A League with 230 goals in 244 games.
-He scored 667 in his almost 20-year career.
-He played with Racing Club and River Plate from Montevideo, Peñarol, Rayo Vallecano in Spain, Flamengo and Boca Juniors.
-Capped 53 times scoring 22 goals.
+Morena is the all-time top goal scorer in the history of Penarol and the Uruguayan A League.
+He scored the winning goal for Penarol at the 1982 Copa Libertadores.
+He also played with Racing Club and River Plate from Montevideo, Rayo Vallecano in Spain, Flamengo and Boca Juniors.
+Morena was capped 53 times scoring 22 goals between 1971 and 1983.
 He was part of the Uruguayan team that won the Copa América in 1983.